PatchaIT/TheRenewTTS/README.md

 [Brand new]

 > #### TTS paused message
 Message shown when moderator paused TTS with pause command.

 [Brand new]

 > #### TTS unpaused
 Check this to shown a message when TTS is unpaused with pause command.

 [Brand new]

 > #### TTS unpaused message
 Message shown when moderator unpaused TTS with pause command.

 [Brand new]

+> #### TTS keeps queuing on pause
+  Check this to shown a message when TTS keeps queuing on pause
+    after keep command.

+[Brand new]

+> #### TTS keeps queuing on pause message
+  Message shown when moderator set TTS to keeping queuing on pause
+    after keep command.

+[Brand new]

+> #### TTS stops queuing on pause
+  Check this to shown a message when TTS keeps stops queuing on pause
+    after keep command.

+[Brand new]

+> #### TTS stops queuing on pause message
+  Message shown when moderator set TTS to stop queuing on pause
+    after keep command.

+[Brand new]